nfvdat/collab-code-editor/README.md

 ## Overview

-A simple Web-based collaborative code editor built using React, Node and Websockets.
+A simple collaborative code editor built using React, Node and Websockets.

-Users can create a room, or join an existing room via room ID, and edit code collaboratively in real-time.
+- Users can create a room, or join an existing room via invite.
+- Allows for Web-based collaborative programming in realtime.
+- Supports a choice of programming languages.
+- A list of users currently in a room is shown and notifications are sent when someone joins or leaves.

 ## Demo